FOOD is a joint five-year research collaboration between NHH and NorgesGruppen (NG) that started in August 2016.

 The objective of the collaboration is to increase the knowledge about the grocery industry, particularly through generating new research on empirical issues related to market structure, competition and productivity.

 FOOD aims to initiate research on topics such as:

 - How do we understand new developments in grocery markets both internationally and nationally?

-- How have competition and market structure affected the development in productivity and margins in the grocery industry?
+- How have competition and market structure affected the development in productivity, innovation and margins in the grocery industry?

 - How is the grocery industry affected by the new technology in terms of digitalization and new increased data availability?

 Through its research, FOOD aims to increase the attention on the grocery market both in the research community and in the public domain.

 FOOD aims to achieve its goals through several channels: